oddbird/oddleventy/content/blog/2023/components.md

 on combining all the elements
 into reusable _templates_.

-I don't think one of those goals is right, and the other one wrong
+I don't think one of those goals is right and the other one wrong
 (setting aside SPA implementation issues) -- but it seems clear that these tools were designed to solve different use-cases.

-I imagine there's a counter-point in here somewhere, and I just haven't landed on it.
+I imagine there's a counterpoint in here somewhere, and I just haven't landed on it.
 Maybe we should all be thinking of component libraries